getslash/slash/doc/writing_tests.rst

 .. code-block:: python

- class MicrowaveTest(shakedown.Test):
+ class MicrowaveTest(slash.Test):
      # ...
      def test_has_supercool_feature(self):
          if self.microwave.model() == "Microtech Shitbox":
-             shakedown.skip_test("Microwave model too old")
+             slash.skip_test("Microwave model too old")

-Shakedown also provides :func:`skipped`, which is a decorator to skip specific methods or entire classes:
+Slash also provides :func:`skipped`, which is a decorator to skip specific methods or entire classes:

 .. code-block:: python

- class MicrowaveTest(shakedown.Test):
+ class MicrowaveTest(slash.Test):
-     @shakedown.skipped("reason")
+     @slash.skipped("reason")
      def test_1(self):
          # ...
-     @shakedown.skipped # no reason
+     @slash.skipped # no reason
      def test_2(self):
          # ...

- @shakedown.skipped("reason")
+ @slash.skipped("reason")
- class EntirelySkippedTest(shakedown.Test):
+ class EntirelySkippedTest(slash.Test):
      # ...

-.. autoclass:: shakedown.exceptions.SkipTest
+.. autoclass:: slash.exceptions.SkipTest

-.. autofunction:: shakedown.skip_test
+.. autofunction:: slash.skip_test

 Global State
 ------------

-Shakedown uses global (thread-local) objects for various purposes.
+Slash uses global (thread-local) objects for various purposes.
 This is particularly useful for accessing them from utility libraries and external packages.

 Session
 =======

 The :class:`.Session` represents the current test execution session.
 It has a unique id, used to designate the session in various contexts.
 Tests must run under an active session, as the test results and other important pieces of data are kept on it.

-The currently active session is accessible through ``shakedown.session``:
+The currently active session is accessible through ``slash.session``:

 .. code-block:: python

-  from shakedown import session
+  from slash import session

   print("The current session id is", session.id)

-.. autoclass:: shakedown.session.Session
+.. autoclass:: slash.session.Session

 Fixture
 =======

 In many cases objects need to be passed between tests and utility libraries.
-These libraries don't want to be aware of the interface of the currently running test, but would rather a single place to hold the shared state. ``shakedown.fixture`` is such a placeholder.
+These libraries don't want to be aware of the interface of the currently running test, but would rather a single place to hold the shared state. ``slash.fixture`` is such a placeholder.
 It can be assigned with various objects and values that comprise the global state of the current run:

 .. code-block:: python

-  from shakedown import fixture
+  from slash import fixture

   # ...